 In conclusion, there is no definitive evidence at Tell es-Sultan that can corroborate this reconstruction of the Joshua account dated to the latter 12th century BC.
 The supporting evidence is inferential.
 It is accommodated by the discovery of pottery forms dating to the Iron I, a collapsed wall that may date to this period, and an erosion layer above this wall that may suggest abandonment of the site for a period of time.

 This limited basis for visualizing a biblical conquest at Jericho in this period would be far-fetched were it not for widespread evidence supportive of this chronology at other biblical sites like the Wadi Faynan (Lowland Edom), Heshbon, Dibon, Aroer, Ai, Bethel, Gibeon, Hebron, the Mt.
 Ebal altar, Shiloh, Taanach, and others.
 Every biblical site with datable evidence either accommodates or establishes a synchronism between the biblical events of the exodus/conquest and judges and the archaeological evidence of the 12th and 11th centuries BC.

+Review:

+The article is a bit too long to be considered by most journals.
+Most will not even entertain a submission of over 8,000 words (this word-count includes footnotes).
+Above and beyond the word-count, you seem to be trying to do too much with this article.
+Your title indicates you will be discussing the timing of the conquest of Jericho, and the abstract says “this article explores limited evidence of a 12th century occupation at Jericho.”
+You do much more than this, however.
+The article should be fairly substantially revised/shortened before it can be published.
+It seems you are trying to publish a chapter of a book, rather than a focused study (which is what a journal article must be).
+I understand that you need to provide some background/context, but certainly not 20 pages (you don’t even mention Jericho until p.
+20).
+I would recommend removing the section entitled: A BRIEF CASE FOR A 12TH CENTURY BC EXODUS/CONQUEST: A CONTEXT FOR THE BIBLICAL FALL OF JERICHO.
+You can cover *some* of this information in a footnote, or simply cite your article (or future work).
+Another potential issue is the apologetic flavour of the article.
+Rather than try to defend the historicity of every word in the Bible, it would be wise to admit there is no easy way to reconcile certain passages.
+For example, now and again you might admit that “the Hebrew Bible contains conflicting information with regards to *blank*.”
+This would also gain you some sincerity points from potential readers.

+There is no doubt that you are dealing with interesting and significant material and that you present a rather intriguing argument.
+There is a strong foundation to work with and with some revision it would likely be welcomed in numerous journals.

+Potential Journals (in order of likelihood to accept):

+If you choose to retain the apologetic nature:

+-Journal of the Evangelical Theological Society (JETS)

+-Bulletin for Biblical Research (BBR)

+-Journal of Theological Studies (JTS)

+If you change the overall tone / nuance the apologetic material:

+-The Biblical Archaeology Review (BAR) -Catholic Biblical Quarterly (CBQ) -Journal of Near Eastern Studies (JNES)